-The Bank applies different strategies and processes to mitigate different risks.
+The Bank applies different strategies and processes to mitigate different risks on an on-going basis.
 The progresses of these mitigations are tracked in respective governance platforms.

 3 Overview of risk management and RWA (continued)

 3.2 OV1: Overview of RWA